Julietbobo/Layoffs-Data-Exploration/README.md

  select country, round(avg(percentage_laid_off),2) as avg_layoff , sum(total_laid_off) as total_layoffs from layoffs1
  where total_laid_off is not null  group by country order by 2 desc ;
 ```
-  6.  which company had the most layoffs by avg of the  percentage
-  7.  running total of the layoffs
+  6.  running total of the layoffs

   ```
 with temp as(select substring(date, 1,7)  as months, sum(total_laid_off) as totals from layoffs1